 What troubles me is a sense that so many things lovely and precious in our world seem to be dying out.
 Perhaps poetry will be the canary in the mine-shaft warning us of what's to come. - Galway Kinnell

 About Galway Kinnell

-Galway Kinnell (b.
-1927) grew up in Pawtucket, Rhode Island and was educated at Princeton and Rochester University.
+Galway Kinnell (1927 – 2014) grew up in Pawtucket, Rhode Island and was educated at Princeton and Rochester University.
 He joined in the radical political movements of the 1960s, working for the Congress on Racial Equality and protesting against the Vietnam War.
-Socio-political issues have remained an important element in Kinnell’s poetry, but have always been combined with an underlying sacramental quality.
-Initially this was expressed through the traditional Christian sensibility of his first collection, What a Kingdom It Was, but later work has moved away from religious orthodoxy into a poetry which “burrows fiercely into the self . . .”
+Socio-political issues remained an important element in Kinnell’s poetry, but were always been combined with an underlying sacramental quality.
+Initially this was expressed through the traditional Christian sensibility of his first collection, What a Kingdom It Was, but later work moved away from religious orthodoxy into a poetry which “burrows fiercely into the self . . .”
 (Richard Gray).
 The first edition of his Selected Poems (1980) won both the Pulitzer Prize and the National Book Award.
-Kinnell has taught poetry and creative writing for many years and in many places, including France, Iran, and Australia.
+Kinnell taught poetry and creative writing for many years and in many places, including France, Iran, and Australia.

 For all the plain grandeur of his language with its Biblical cadences, Kinnell is not a remote figure.
 The deep resonance of his voice brings out both the wisdom and intimacy of his poems, as embodied in the closing lines of ‘Lastness’, a section of his long poem, The Book of Nightmares, where he bends over his newly born son: “and smelled/the black, glistening fur/of his head, as empty space/must have bent over the newborn planet. . .”.